patrickkfkan/patreon-dl/README.md

 ### Embedded videos / links - external downloader

 You can specify external programs to download embedded videos or from embedded links.
 For YouTube videos, this will replace the built-in downloader.
-See the [example config](./example-embed.conf) on how to do this.

-> The example config utilizes [yt-dlp](https://github.com/yt-dlp/yt-dlp), a popular program capable of downloading YouTube and Vimeo content.
-As of current release, `yt-dlp` is also able to download Premium-quality YouTube videos without a Premium account.
+See the [example config](./example-embed.conf) on how to configure an external downloader to fetch YouTube and Vimeo videos through [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+For Vimeo videos, a [helper script](./bin/patreon-dl-vimeo.js) bundled with `patreon-dl` is used.

 ## Installation